jundalisay/spblist/content/en/research/poincare/science/chapter-03c.md

 title: The Fourth Geometry
 heading: Chapter 3c
 weight: 22
-description:
+description: Among these explicit axioms there is one which seems to me to deserve some attention, because when we abandon it we can construct a fourth geometry as coherent as those of Euclid, Lobatschewsky, and Riemann
 image: "/covers/hyp.jpg"
 author: "H. Poincare"
 icon: /avatars/poincare.png
 ---

 Among these explicit axioms there is one which seems to me to deserve some attention, because when we abandon it we can construct a fourth geometry as coherent as those of Euclid, Lobatschewsky, and Riemann.

 To prove that we can always draw a perpendicular at a point A to a straight line AB, we consider a straight line AC movable about the point A, and initially identical with the fixed straight line AB.
 We then can make it turn about the point A until it lies in AB produced.

-Thus we assume two propositions—first, that such a rotation is possible, and then that it may continuenon-euclidean geometries.

-until the two lines lie the one in the other produced.
+Thus we assume two propositions—first, that such a rotation is possible, and then that it may continue until the two lines lie the one in the other produced.
 If the first point is conceded and the second rejected, we are led to a series of theorems even stranger than those of Lobatschewsky and Riemann, but equally free from contradiction.

 I shall give only one of these theorems, and I shall not choose the least remarkable of them.
 A real straight line may be perpendicular to itself.